securitykiss-com/rfw/README.rst

 - authenticated with basic authentication over SSL and by client source IP
 - idempotent - actions resulting in duplicate entries are ignored
 - do not interfere with more general iptables rules
-- both remote and local interface: SSL secured that can listen on any available network interface and plain HTTP that can listen only on localhost
-- local client (rfwc) with syntax identical to iptables which acts as the iptables guard

 FAQ
 ---